AdventureGoldDao/adventure-layer-bridge-web/README.md

 ## Security Notes

 - Deployment key files should be kept secure and not committed to the repository
-- `.env` file contains sensitive configurations and is excluded in `.gitignore`
+- `.env` and `.env.production` files contain sensitive configurations and are excluded in `.gitignore`
+- Always use SSH keys for deployment instead of passwords
+- Ensure proper file permissions on the production server
+- Regularly update dependencies and check for security vulnerabilities

 ## Browser Support